rust-community/content-o-tron/README.md

 ## Contact Us

 If you can attend the meeting, feel free to add your query to the agenda.
-Alternatively you can ask a question on the irc channel ([#rust-content](https://kiwiirc.com/client/irc.mozilla.org:+6667/#rust-content) on the Mozilla network).
+Alternatively you can ask a question in our [gitter room](https://gitter.im/content-o-tron/Lobby).

 Finally you can always raise an [issue](https://github.com/rust-community/content-o-tron/issues/new).